Updated: Dec 8, 2022

 Matt's recent documentation of this 4th-gen legend was indeed monumental, starting with its location.
 The journalist's photoshoot took place onsite at Berger Chevrolet during the 23rd Annual All GM Show.
 This is where this Camaro was sold new years ago.

-It was made even more special being paired with the last car of the special Dick Harrell run, car #30.
+It was made even more special, being paired with the last car of the special Dick Harrell production run, car #30.

 PRODUCTION RUN (#1-30)